 So here’s our quick guide to avoiding the potholes on the road to outsourcing heaven:

 Always on ‒ not out of office

 Availability should be your prime consideration.
-Look for 24/7/365, with real human beings always ready to offer their assistance.
+Look for 24/7/365 IT support, with real human beings always ready to offer their assistance.
 Compare service providers who shunt end users to an anonymous Call Centre’, against best practice IT partners who offer a designated team of named individuals you can get to know over time.
 These are the people who will learn the personality of your company and anticipate problems by building personal relationships with your team.
 When you’ve got an urgent IT issue, the people factor matters more than ever.

 The omnichannel provider has arrived

 Some providers limit their interaction to emails or phone calls.
 Look for evidence that your prospective partner ‘responds on all frequencies’, giving your users a choice of phone, email, chat, face-to-face, and web self-service.
 Channels are important, because it’s often far easier to show the support team a problem than describe it.
 (Not to mention the diverse channels people from different age groups prefer.)
 If they can’t deliver omnichannel for you, how can you expect them to deliver killer experiences for your customers?

 It’s not your job to assign their specialists